Select Page

 Roscoe the basset hound sniffing away at Anna Maria Island’s Scentral Park.

 6. Take Fido to Scentral Park.
 Or, take the kids to the playground, or take your teens to the skate park.
 You’ll find these attractions, along with a baseball field, off of Flotilla Drive.
-The aptly named Scentral Park is a newer dog park that has wide-open grassy areas along with some shady cover.
+The aptly named Scentral Park dog park has wide-open grassy areas along with some shady cover.
 There are separate areas for large and small dogs.
 Dogs aren’t allowed on Anna Maria Island’s beaches, so the dog park may be just what you need to get Fido some exercise.

 8. Go to jail.
 Go directly to jail, do not pass go, do not collect $200….jail time is indeed what you’ll get at the Anna Maria Jail, an outdoors, square-shaped, enclosed area that was used from 1927 to 1940 to hold the town’s rabblerousers.
 Those who stayed had to endure the heat and the mosquitoes.
 Nowadays, you can swing by just long enough to get a few pictures.
 If you’ve got a little extra time, the Anna Maria Historical Society is right next door and worth a visit.
+You’ll find friendly volunteers and can get details on self-guided historical walking tours around the island.

 9. Take the trolley.
 The free Anna Maria Trolley allows someone else to do the driving for you so you can sit back and take in the view.
 The trolley, operated by MCAT, starts as early as 6 a.m. and goes from the City Pier in Anna Maria to the southern tip of Bradenton Beach.
 Here’s a link to the trolley schedule and a trolley map (click on the area that says “Trolley: Anna Maria Island.”)